Resident workers - Method of travel to work - All industries

 |Resident workers method of travel to work|

-The major differences between the method of travel to work of the resident workers of Glenelg Shire and Victoria were:
+The major differences between the method of travel to work of the resident workers in Glenelg Shire and the Victoria workforce were:

-- A larger percentage of resident workers travelled to work by Car, as driver (66.0% compared to 61.8%)
+- A larger percentage of resident workers who travelled by car, as driver (66.0% compared to 61.8%)

-- A larger percentage of resident workers travelled to work by Did not go to work (12.2% compared to 9.3%)
+- A larger percentage of resident workers who did not go to work (12.2% compared to 9.3%)

-- A larger percentage of resident workers travelled to work by Worked at home (7.4% compared to 4.6%)
+- A larger percentage of resident workers who worked at home (7.4% compared to 4.6%)

-The largest changes in the method of travel of work of the resident workers in Glenelg Shire between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in Glenelg Shire between 2011 and 2016 were:

 - Did not go to work (-151 resident workers)